 Case in point: the $95 annual fee recently posted for my Citi ThankYou Premier credit card, so I had to evaluate my options.

 - Keep: I could pay the annual fee and keep the card for another year.
-The Citi Premier card offers a few spending category bonuses (3x travel including gas and 2x dining and entertainment).
-However, the Chase Sapphire Reserve card gives me 3x on all travel and dining expenses, and Taryn’s AMEX Gold card even gives 4x on dining.
-So the category bonuses aren’t compelling enough for me to pay the annual fee given that we’re better off putting our dining and travel spending on different credit cards.
+The Citi Premier card offers a few spending category bonuses (3x on travel, restaurants, supermarkets, and gas stations,).
+The Chase Sapphire Reserve card also gives me 3x on all travel and dining expenses, and Taryn’s American Express Gold Card even gives 4x on dining.
+However, Citi doesn’t have a lot of transfer partners compared to AMEX and Chase.

 - Cancel: Simply cancel the card to avoid paying the annual fee.
 There’s no long-term harm in canceling the card.
 Depending on your circumstances, your credit score may take a temporary small hit.
 By canceling the card, you are effectively decreasing the total amount of credit available to you, which impacts credit utilization.
 In my case, I’d rather not cancel the card because I’ve had the Citi Premier card now since December 2015.
 It was literally one of my first credit cards when I started collecting points for our around-the-world trip.
 The average age of your credit accounts also impacts your credit score, and since this is now one of my oldest cards, it would be more detrimental for me to cancel it.
 So if I can avoid it, I’d prefer not to just cancel the card.